lounikffm/rosid-handler-sightly/README.md

 ### Custom data per file

-Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.ejs` to add or overwrite data from `opts.data`.
+Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.htl` to add or overwrite data from `opts.data`.
 You can disable this behaviour with the `localOverwrites` option.

 ### Environment